leosilvadev/groovy-rx-postgres-async-driver/README.md

 Groovy wrapper for <a href="https://github.com/alaisi/postgres-async-driver">postgres-async-driver<a>, adding utils methods and clue, based only on the driver's rx methods

+###### But why?
+- Execute queries with named parameters
+- Use Date types as you want: java.util.Date, Calendar, LocalDate, LocalDateTime

 ## TODO
 - Transactions
 - Tests
+- Any Clue for paging
+- Anything you find useful :)

 ### Connecting
 ```groovy